alex-j-wang/crazyswarm2/notes.md

 https://en.cppreference.com/w/

 TODO:
-- Prompt to rerun at end of script
 - Look at crazyflie_online (crazyflie_ros package)
 - Figure out `rclpy.shutdown()` and reincorporate it to `command` and `follow_waypoint` nodes (try / except / finally)
     ```
     try:
         rclpy.spin(node)